All Episodes

 What is the name of this book?

-None of this in Game Change is a surprise to me from the really in-depth revelations about the total fraud, frauds that uh John and Elizabeth Edwards have always been.
+None of this in Game Change is a surprise to me from the really in-depth revelations about the total fraud, frauds that John and Elizabeth Edwards have always been.

-And of course they hated me for saying this, but none of this about him or his wife.
+And of course, they hated me for saying this, but none of this about him or his wife.

 I got a note last night.